tlevine/user-hats/readme.md

 People are asked to keep their comments short, and Tom will stop them if they take too long.

+After two groups, we shift from thinking about considerations for each group to building a policy that considers these.

 After four minutes, a new group comes in.